What Is Co-Washing?

 Apply Conditioner: Squeeze out a generous portion of conditioner—aim for enough to coat your hair from the roots to the tips.
 This quantity can often be as much as a golf-ball size.
 Remember, you’re cleansing, not just conditioning.

-Rinse and Style: After letting the conditioner sit, rinse it out thoroughly.
-Proceed to dry and style your hair as you normally would.
-You might notice the need for less styling product since the hair is more hydrated.
+Rinse and Style: After allowing the conditioner to absorb, rinse it out completely.
+Then, dry and style your hair as usual.
+You may find yourself using less styling product, as your hair will feel more hydrated.

 By integrating these steps and understanding the benefits, co-washing can significantly enhance the health and appearance of your hair, leading to a smoother styling experience and less damage over time.